Rating — 4.8·15 min·July 9, 2024

 Stage deliverables:

-• SWOT document — a framework for analyzing your startup’s strengths, weaknesses, opportunities, and threats
+• SWOT document — a report on the analysis of your product idea’s strengths, weaknesses, opportunities, and threats

-• Risk assessment and mitigation plan — a table of risks your project may face and how to minimize them
+• Risk assessment and mitigation plan — a table of risks your project may face and how to protect against them

-Roles involved: project manager, software architect, software tester
+Roles involved: project manager, software architect, QA engineer

 Stage deliverables: